 10) Au Sable Forks

 Au Sable Forks is a small hamlet in the Adirondack Park containing two branches of the Au Sable River.
 Named after the French word “Of Sand”, Au Sable Forks is the perfect location for visitors looking for small-town activities, outdoor fun, and big-time wildlife adventures.
+This town is an easy stop on your Adirondacks road trip between Keeseville and Lake Placid.

 Highlights of Au Sable